reinterpretcat/vrp/docs/src/getting-started/routing.md

 within fixed speed for durations.
 This helps you quickly check how solver works on specific problem variant without need to acquire routing matrix.

+The speed is `10m/s` by default and can be tweaked by setting optional `speed` property in a each profile separately.

 To use this feature, simply omit `-m` parameter.